NataliaSegura/Macrocomplex-builder/README.md

       -d, --dirty           Generates an output file for each added chain to track how the program builds the complex
-      -v, --verbose         Shows what the program is doing
+      -v, --verbose         Shows what the program is doing -t TEMPLATE           To discriminate against different models, a template can be given to calculate the RMSD
 ```

 ### GUI